 A teacher can help with that process, but educators do not simply transfer knowledge into students (per Paolo Freire’s banking model critique).

-Instead, teachers and students engage an interactive process wherein learner and teacher together create scaffolds through which the learner builds both greater knowledge and skills in their development toward expert practice, such as in the cognitive models of the writing process described by Flower et al. (1986).
+Instead, teachers and students engage an interactive process wherein learner and teacher together build scaffolds through which the learner develops both greater knowledge and skills in their journey toward expert practice, such as in the cognitive models of the writing process described by Flower et al. (1986).

 Successful scaffolding depends on good models and helpful feedback on how the learner interprets and applies those models.